-Proposals received are considered the property of EHSD and will not be returned.
+Proposals received are considered the property of the County and will not be returned.

 All costs of proposal preparation shall be borne by the bidder.
-EHSD shall not be liable for any pre-contractual expenses incurred by bidders in the preparation and/or submission of the proposals.
+The County shall not be liable for any pre-contractual expenses incurred by bidders in the preparation and/or submission of the proposals.
 Proposals shall not include any such expenses as part of the proposed budget.